bhargavi-hulke/qr_generator/README.md

 ## Usage

-Run the script and enter your website URL when prompted:
+Run the script and enter your website URL when prompted.
+Also enter the fill and background colors for the qr code to get a customised QR code.